Kishawn-Dorman/Airbnb-Edinburgh-Housing-Dilemma-Analysis/README.md

-In this project, recommendations and insights are generated to tackle the problem described in the section to follow (i.e. About the project).
-Firstly SAS E-Miner was used to conduct exploratory data analysis on the "Listings" dataset [can be found here](http://insideairbnb.com/get-the-data).
+In this project, recommendations and insights are generated to tackle the problem described in the section to follow (i.e., about the project).
+Firstly, SAS E-Miner was used to conduct exploratory data analysis on the "Listings" dataset, which [can be found here](http://insideairbnb.com/get-the-data).
-I then performed data preparation (which involves data cleaning, variable reduction, variable creation) using Microsoft Excel.
+I then performed data preparation (which involves data cleaning, variable reduction, and variable creation) using Microsoft Excel.
-Lastly using SAS E-Miner, a cluster analysis was executed, followed by a decision tree (classification model) that classifies a type/group (cluster) of Airbnb hosts in Edinburgh that maybe engaged in illegal short term rental.
+Lastly, using SAS E-Miner, a cluster analysis was executed, followed by a decision tree (classification model) that classifies a type or group (cluster) of Airbnb hosts in Edinburgh that may be engaged in illegal short-term rental.

 ## Table of Contents